Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Hint:

-Declare digitalRead with type Ebook and assign an EBook object with title, pages, and format
+Declare digitalRead with type Ebook and assign an EBook object with title, pages, and format of "Advanced Java", 350, "PDF".

 Declare objectPages with type int.
 Invoke digitalRead's getPages() method and assign its return value to objectPages.